If there is one subject that’s been debated more than any other in the world of copywriting it is the question of what works best:

 Keep It Simple Stupid.

-This means that copy should be easy to read and simple to understand.
+This means your sales copy should be easy to read and simple to understand.

 I once heard the legendary copywriter Dan Kennedy say something very profound that stayed with me and I keep in mind when I write.

-It went along the lines of when his daughter was around ten years old he would have her read his sales letters out loud just to guarantee his average readers would fully understand every word of his sales message.
+It went along the lines of when his daughter was around ten years old he would have her read his sales letters out loud back to him.
+This was just to guarantee his average readers would fully understand every word of his sales message.

 If she could read through and understand the copy without any problem, that copy would stay.

-But anything she didn’t understand or couldn’t properly pronounce would be edited until she could read it and comprehend it without a problem.
+But anything she didn’t understand or couldn’t properly pronounce would be edited.
+He would continue this process until she could read and comprehend it without a problem.

 How do you make your copy easier to read?
 We’ll start by getting rid of all the long words which can be replaced by shorter words.